-The employment law require employer to inform your staff any salary deductions in advance.
+The employment law requires an employer to inform your staff of any salary deductions in advance.

 Lawful salary deductions